Buying a business | 3 min read

 Many franchise buyers seek feedback from their friends and family, but forget about getting advice from a professional who is experienced in franchising.
 Doing your own research and speaking to as many franchisees as possible is great, but it’s crucial to also engage financial and legal advisors to help you assess the opportunity before you dive in.
 Due diligence is often not given the attention it deserves, but really should play a key role in your pre-purchase decision making process.
 Don’t just rely on what the franchisor tells you – do a broad search on the brand, industry and trends, and get professionals involved.

 4. Underestimate the investment

-It’s not uncommon for franchise buyers to miscalculate both the upfront costs of getting started in franchising, and the ongoing investment required to make your business a success.
+It’s not uncommon for franchise buyers to miscalculate both the upfront costs of getting started in franchising and the ongoing investment required to make your business a success.
 When you’re starting out, make sure you consider all the costs for legal and accounting fees, registration fees, paying tax and insurance, as well as leasing costs and any other expenses you may incur when setting up a new business.
-Avoid early cashflow problems by ensuring you have enough capital to get you through the start-up phase.
-Simultaneously, explore the ongoing investment costs (which should be estimated in the franchise disclosure document), and investigate the personal time and energy you’ll need to put in to make sure your franchise is a success.
+Avoid early cashflow problems by making sure you have enough capital to get you through the start-up phase.
+At the same time, explore the ongoing investment costs (which should be estimated in the franchise disclosure document) and investigate the personal time and energy you’ll need to put in to make sure your franchise is a success.